Hobbies for Life

 Are you one of those people who enjoy helping others?
 Teacher’s Helpers Club is for you!
 From creating a bulletin board to organizing a bookshelf to…well there’s just too many odd jobs to name.
 Every Thursday you’ll be assigned to teachers who have requested help in their classrooms.
 It’s a way to have fun…get to know teachers…and feel good about contributing your time and energy.

 Do you like to read?
-Would you like to meet your favorite author?
+Would you like to meet a favorite author or two?
 If “yes,” then Teen Book Festival Club is for you!
-As a club, we will read and discuss books by authors that are going to be at the Rochester Teen Book Festival.
-Then on May 20, 2017, we will go to the Teen Book Festival and meet authors, hang out with other readers, get autographs, and have fun?
-For more information, check out our video: goo.gl/uiyWq2
+As a club, we will read and discuss books by alumni authors from the Rochester Teen Book Festival and hopefully meet a few of them too!
+Club meets every Thursday in the library.

 Do you enjoy crafting, Legos, electronics, robots, 3D printing, coding, web-based applications and more?
 Would you like to have a space to see your ideas come to life?
 Join Maker Club!
 Every month we’ll have challenges to construct, design, or explore tools and ideas.
 We provide the tools, you come to build, create, explore, code, or tinker in the MS library S.T.R.E.A.M. lab.

 Do you like to bake chocolate chip cookies?
 Do you like to eat chocolate chip cookies?
 Would you like to share your love of baking with members of the Canandaigua Community?
 This club meets on Mondays and will bake and deliver a plate of warm cookies to a new location every week with the help of two students along with Mr. Arthur, Mr. Jensen, or Mrs. Ceddia.
 Students must have a permission letter signed by a parent or guardian if they would like to help deliver cookies.